 \subsection{Identification of Candidates}

-In an unresolved WD--MS binary, the MS star is expected to dominate the total flux in the optical, whereas, the WD can contribute significantly in the UV where the contribution from the MS star is suppressed.
-Hence, the same unresolved source is expected to appear at different locations on CMDs created using optical bands and UV bands.
-The left panel of \autoref{selection} shows the UV CMD of the 2,239 sources of interest.
+We now analyze these 1,463 sources to identify WD--MS binary candidates using UV and optical CMDs.
+The left panel of \autoref{selection} shows the UV CMD of the 1,463 sources of interest.
 The orange dots indicate the FUV-bright hotter population compared to those marked with grey asterisks.
 We separate this hotter population from the others using the red line given by $\fuv = 1.9\times(\fuv-\nuv) + 11.5$.
-The right panel shows the same sources in the optical CMD using absolute magnitudes after taking into account the distance modulus obtained from \gaia's EDR3 catalog \citep[][]{bailer-jones_2021edr3} and extinctions from GALEX GR6+7 catalog \citep{Schlegel1998}.
-Comparing the UV and optical CMDs, we can clearly see that the majority of the hot FUV-bright population identified in the UV CMD (orange points) remain where the WDs are expected to be found on the optical CMD.
+The right panel shows the same sources in the optical CMD using absolute magnitudes after taking into account the distance modulus obtained from \gaia's -DR3 catalog \citep[][]{bailer-jones_2021edr3} and extinctions obtained from a three dimensional (3D) Dust Map Based on \gaia\ -DR2, Pan-STARRS 1, and 2MASS \citep[MWDUST;][]{Drimmel_2003_mwdust, Marshall_2006_mwdust, Bovy_2016_mwdust, Green_2019_mwdust}.
+We first estimate the 3D reddening (E(B$-$V)) using the MWDUST python package\footnote{https://github.com/jobovy/mwdust} based on the distance and Galactic positions of the sources of interest and then determine the extinction (A$_V$) considering extinction curve with R$_V= $ 3.1.
+Comparing the UV and optical CMDs, we can clearly see that the majority of the hot FUV-bright population identified in the UV CMD (orange points) remains where the WDs are expected to be found on the optical CMD, on the left of the red line.
 However, a fraction of the FUV-bright sources show up in the MS region and in the gap between the MS and the WD cooling sequence.